 Because nurse call systems improve efficiency and reduce response time, they also improve patient satisfaction and confidence.
 Faster response times are linked with lower fall rates and also fewer injuries from falls when they do occur.

 Part of this is because staff are able to respond quickly and efficiently.
 Part of it is also because patients trust the staff to respond and are confident they will do so.
 When patients/residents know that help will come when they need it, they are less likely to attempt actions that are likely to result in falls.
+This is also why advanced nurse call systems are one of the technologies that improve long-term care.

 4. Nurse Call Systems Can Help Prevent Wandering and Elopement